 The Advocate typically comes from a customer-facing role.
 They play a leading role in shaping the problem to be solved, defining the attributes of the customer and what the solution itself should look like.
 They are often easiest to spot in a company as they constantly come up with a stream of new ideas.
 They often have roles like designer, business analyst, user experience architect or perhaps come from a sales or marketing background.

 The Creator is an internal facing role.
-They are the person that will give life to your idea and create the prototype solution.
-In the tech-centric world we live in, this person is often a programmer or engineer, but depending on your industry, they could have a very specialised job title.
-For example, if you work in the food industry then the Creator might be a chef, nutritionist or confectioner, for example.
+The Creator is the person that will give life to your idea and create the prototype solution.
+In the tech-centric world we live in, this person is often a programmer or engineer, but depending on your industry, they could have a very different job title.
+For example, if you work in the food industry then the Creator might be a chef, nutritionist or confectioner.

 The Change Maker